halljc76/polygonVignette/README.md

 the stock market, into things such as Options and Crypto!
 The EDA itself results in the central conclusion that **stock prices are more volatile within a day, as opposed to across multiple days** – this is what makes investing difficult, especially for people such as day traders!
+This is not to say that the stock prices remain relatively constant throughout days, weeks, and quarters (this claim would be refuted by the first plot shown), but instead to highlight that making timely trades is, as a consequence of both randomness and human nature, *difficult* – does a sudden fluctuation mean a stock price is about to rapidly increase, implying one should not yet sell?
+These types of questions are what many investing industries seek to answer, and what many mathematical results (e.g., Brownian motion, Navier-Stokes) seek to highlight.

 The general trends, while evident over yearlong periods of data, are difficult to take advantage of on a day-to-day basis, making the concept of investing ever more complicated (there *are* multiple large industries centered around the practice).
 More intuitive analysis is